vlntn-t/biform/README.md

 # BIForm

-BIForm is a powerful CLI tool designed for managing BI applications and their configurations.
-It allows you to easily manage your BI applications and their configurations declaratively in a version control system (VCS) such as Git.
+BIForm is a powerful CLI tool designed for managing BI applications and their configurations declaratively in a version control system (VCS) such as Git.

 Currently, BIForm supports the following BI applications: